 160 Commonwealth is located on the SW corner of Commonwealth and Dartmouth, with 152 Commonwealth (287 Dartmouth) to the east, across Dartmouth, 172 Commonwealth to the west, 306 Dartmouth to the north, across Commonwealth, and 278 Dartmouth (149 Newbury) to the south, across Alley 434.

-Original Hotel Vendôme: Charles A. Wood ownership.
-The original Hotel Vendôme was designed by architect William G. Preston and built for insurance agent and real estate investor Charles Austin Wood.
-He and his wife, Caroline Elizabeth (Wilson) Wood, lived at 319 Columbus Avenue, and then at the hotel after it had been completed.
+Original Hotel Vendome: Charles A. Wood ownership.
+The original Hotel Vendome was designed by architect William G. Preston and built for insurance agent and real estate investor Charles Austin Wood.
+He and his wife, Caroline Elizabeth (Wilson) Wood, lived at 319 Columbus Avenue; they moved to and then at the hotel after it had been completed.

-The original property consisted of the hotel building at the corner of Commonwealth and Dartmouth, with an Italian marble façade and principal entrance at 290 Dartmouth.
-It had a frontage on Commonwealth of 74 feet.
-To the west was an annex building located on the southern half of a 49 foot wide lot, and to the west of that were five brownstone townhouses, each 21 feet wide, numbered 160-162-164-166-168 Commonwealth.
+To the west of the main building was an annex located on the southern half of a 49 foot wide lot, and to the west of that were five brownstone townhouses, also designed by William G. Preston, each 21 feet wide, numbered 160-162-164-166-168 Commonwealth.

 The land, with a total frontage on Commonwealth of 228 feet, was sold by the Commonwealth of Massachusetts at auctions on February 5, 1870, and March 7, 1871.
-Charles Wood either was the successful bidder or acquired the right to buy the land from the successful bidders.
+Charles Wood was the successful bidder and on March 21, 1870, he filed a Notice of Intention to Build with the Board of Aldermen.
 He subsequently purchased the land from the Commonwealth in three separate parcels on November 29, 1870, September 29, 1871, and November 16, 1871.

 On June 6, 1872, Charles Wood sold the 123 foot wide parcel of land “and unfinished family hotel thereon” east of the five townhouses to The Vendome Hotel Company, of which he was the president.
 He retained the five townhouses, which were operated in conjunction with the hotel.

 The hotel was built as a “family hotel” and designed primarily to serve permanent residents rather than transient guests.
-An October 21, 1873, article in the Boston Globe described the recently-opened hotel in some detail:
+An October 21, 1873, article in the Boston Globe described it in some detail:

 “There are comparatively few of the residents of this city who are aware of the superior advantages offered at the Hotel Vendome to those desirous of securing the comforts of a quiet home life, without the troubles and vexations of housekeeping.
 The collection of buildings which constitute the hotel is located at the corner of Commonwealth avenue and Dartmouth street, and, although the foundations were laid over three years ago, the entire fitting of the building is not yet complete, so careful and thorough has been the work in the details.